 1. Install Docker

 On Mac, the installation adds a menu bar item that looks like a whale/container-ship, which conveniently shows you the status of the Docker "daemon" (= program that runs in the background) and gives you GUI access to various Docker-related functionalities.
-But you can also just use it from the command-line, which is what we'll do in the rest of this tutorial.
+Or you can use it from the command-line, which is what we'll do in the rest of this tutorial.

-Note that on some Windows systems (including non-Pro versions like Windows Home, and older versions) the "normal" Docker app doesn't work, and you have to use an older app called Docker Toolbox, which you can find here.
+Note: On some Windows systems (including non-Pro versions like Windows Home, and older versions) the "normal" Docker app doesn't work.
+You have to use an older app called Docker Toolbox, which you can find here.